abdeoliveira/examgen/README.md

 If you want to localize your text to other language, you must edit the file `~/aux/header.tex` in two lines.
-The first is indeed the first line, which reads `\documentclass[9pt,twocolumn,brazil]{article}`, in which you can change `brazil` for whatever you want.
-Yet, you may wish to tune font size (`9pt`) and the other variables.
+The first is indeed the first line, which reads `\documentclass[9pt,twocolumn,brazil]{article}`, in which you can change `brazil` and accomodate your needs.

-The second is the line ```\mathcode`,="002C```.
-Commenting this line makes LaTex to use 'point' instead of 'comma' for decimal separator.
+The second place is the line ```\mathcode`,="002C```.
+Commenting this line, i.e. putting a `%` in front of it,  makes LaTex to use 'point' instead of 'comma' for decimal separator.

 ## Exam Header